 Why Reassurance Brings Temporary Relief

 Many people with passenger anxiety ask for reassurance during the ride.
 They may ask the driver to slow down, switch lanes, leave more space, avoid highways, or confirm that everything is okay.
 Sometimes this helps.
+There is nothing wrong with communicating what feels supportive, especially if the driver truly is being unsafe or dismissive.
 But when reassurance becomes the main way the nervous system gets through the ride, it may only bring temporary relief.

 That is because anxiety often wants certainty, and driving can never offer complete certainty.
+There will always be movement, other cars, sudden changes, and unknowns.
 The deeper work is not proving that nothing bad could ever happen.
 The deeper work is helping your body learn that it can feel some uncertainty without becoming completely overwhelmed.

 How EMDR Can Help With Passenger Anxiety